lokendrashukla/IssueCreator/README.md

 Installation
 ============

-Download the code from the GIT.
+Download the code(Zip file) from the file Link: https://github.com/lokendrashukla/issuecreator OR.
 Use:
-$ git clone https://github.com/lokendrashukla/IssueCreator.git <destination folder>
+$ git clone https://github.com/lokendrashukla/issuecreator.git <destination folder>

-From the command line, run the following command
+Then, From the command line, run the following command

 $ cd <project_folder>